+Step One: Find the Professionals.
+5 Digital Forums to Transform Professional Learning for Educators.
 Are you ready to connect your professional learning to the modern era?

 Which venue of digital connection is right for you?
 If you are a teacher in need of support, a leader looking to transform professional engagement at your school, or just looking to refresh and enhance your PD options, it may be time to look at a new digital forum to add to your repertoire of personal or organizational PD options.
 Look below to see our list of the top five choices.
 1. Blogging—Old Faithful!
 Exemplary models Silvia Tolisano (@langwitches) for visual storytellingBo Adam’s Blog (@BoAdams1) for contemporary thought leadership Tips for success Speak from the heartBe clear but don’t overthink itReinforce your true values and brandAmplify knowledgeContribute to open information Try It!

 “My Personal Learning Network is the key to keeping me up-to-date with all the changes that are happening in education and how technology can best support and engage today’s students.”
 Brian Metcalfe: teacher, blogger at lifelonglearners.com I wrote a post recently about how to develop a personal learning environment [PLE], the need and benefits of doing so, for educators in particular.

 Mark Wagner I often begin my workshop on personal learning networks (PLN) for educators by asking these questions: Who is in your learning network?
 Who do you learn from on a regular basis?
 Who do you turn to for your own professional development?
 Some educators are lucky enough to learn from their coworkers or colleagues at their site.
 I usually ask these questions at conferences, which are frequently only annual events – and rare treats for many educators.
-Learning to Network and Networking to Learn 1.
-2. 3.
-4. Networking Tools and Anecdotes The four tips above are the core activities of building a personal learning network, and they can be applied using various tools to connect with others online.
-5. 6.
-7. 8.
-Final Thoughts These final two tips will help keep your initial frustrations in perspective, and help you avoid the temptation to focus on unimportant metrics as you grow your network.
-9. 10.
-Note: I’ve also been writing about this topic for some time.
+Principal, Education and Professional Development.
+PLN Explained By Will Richardson.
+What is a Personal Learning Network?
+Step 1: What is a PLN?
+Welcome to our professional learning series on building a PLN.